 Strategies and Successes

 We are collaborating with the government and local communities to create protected areas and develop sustainable industries.
 Our main allies in this quest are the indigenous Shuar communities that have lived in the Nangaritza Valley for generations.
-We recently helped the Shuar join Ecuador’s innovative Socio Bosque program to obtain annual payments in return for protecting their forests for 20 years.
+We helped the Shuar join Ecuador’s innovative Socio Bosque program to obtain annual payments in return for protecting their forests for 20 years.
 Another example is the Tepuyes Reserve, where a Shuar and mestizo community designated a 5,000 acre municipal reserve.

 We are also actively purchasing land in the cloud forests of Nangaritza to create a protected corridor between the Andes mountains and Amazon lowlands.
 Through the help of World Land Trust and generous donors, we have established the 2,250 acre Maycú Reserve that protects the rare orange-throated tanager’s only habitat in Ecuador.
 We also established the 2,552 acre Numbala Reserve – home to one of the last stands of giant podocarpus trees in the world.

-Finally, we are working with the national government to design and implement policies and actions such as increased forest patrols to reduce illegal logging and mining and other causes of deforestation.
+We continue to work with the national government to design and implement policies and actions such as increased forest patrols to reduce illegal logging and mining and other causes of deforestation.

 Watch the video below to hear from Segundo Velez – once a hunter, now our Forest Ranger: